Mission and Focus

 - Organizational contact information, EIN, and IRS Determination Letter.

-All letters are personally reviewed by Foundation board and committee members.
+All letters are personally reviewed by Foundation staff and/or board and committee members.
 You will be notified about next steps after your LOI.
-Letters of declination or invitation to submit a full grant proposal are issued by Monday, June 22, 2020.
+Letters of declination or invitation to submit a full grant proposal are issued by Monday, June 27, 2022.

 Mail or email LOI to: